Creating Cultures of Thinking and Empowered Learning

 SESSION 1: June 15, 2021 | 9:00am - 3:00pm

 SESSION 2: June 16, 2021 | 9:00am - 3:00pm

-ABOUT THIS WORKSHOP
+ABOUT THIS ONLINE SUMMER INSTITUTE

-This workshop is ideal for teachers in all disciplines and grade levels (K-12), curriculum coordinators, academic deans, and division heads.
+This institute is ideal for teachers in all disciplines and grade levels (K-12), curriculum coordinators, academic deans, and division heads.
 To amplify the learning, we highly recommend that you take advantage of our group discounts and attend with a team from your school.

 ABOUT THE FACILITATORS

 Ron Ritchhart is a Senior Research Associate at Harvard Project Zero and Fellow at the University of Melbourne, Australia.
 His current research focuses on developing intellectual character, making thinking visible, and enhancing school and classroom culture.
 Ron currently directs the worldwide Cultures of Thinking project, aimed at facilitating effective learning in classrooms, schools, and organizations.
 Details and practices from this project can be found in Ron’s books, Making Thinking Visible and Creating Cultures of Thinking, as well as The Power of Making Thinking Visible co-authored with Mark Church and just out this April.